sunfishcode/wasm-reference-manual/WebAssembly.md

  - [Linear-memory size validation](#linear-memory-size-validation) is required.
  - `$reserved` is required to be `0`.

-> This instruction can fail even when the maximum size is not yet reached.
+> This instruction can fail even when the maximum size is not yet reached, due to resource exhaustion.

 > Since the return value is in units of pages, `-1` isn't otherwise a valid linear-memory size.
 Also, note that -1 is not the only "negative" value (when